Department of Communication: Always Looking Forward

 In 2007, it was time for a fresh approach and new facilities.
 Dr. Hardig recognized that, to take full advantage of the positive, creative synergy of COMS and MC, the two programs needed to be under one roof.
 Dr. Hardig began discussions for a new building with state-of-the-art production and classroom facilities along with industry-standard equipment to ensure that COMS and MC graduates would continue to successfully compete in the job market.
 Communication Studies alumnus John Paul Strong and his father Mike Strong, also a UM grad, stepped up with a generous donation and the project took flight.

 Groundbreaking for Strong Hall was held Wednesday, April 27, 2016, and construction began a few weeks later, during Spring Break.
-The interior of the existing Mass Communication Building was completely repurposed to include offices for Communication Studies and Mass Communication faculty and adjuncts, three large classrooms with top-of-the-line digital instructional equipment, a state-of-the-art computer lab, two digital editing suites, a conference room, and a student lounge.
-A new building addition, connected to the Mass Communication Building by a large breezeway, houses a commercial-quality television studio with a custom-made news set and LED lighting, a master control room that rivals major-market TV stations, digital audio and video production rooms, and a specialized computer lab for multimedia journalism classes.
+The interior of the existing Mass Communication Building was completely repurposed to include offices for Communication Studies and Mass Communication faculty and adjuncts, three large classrooms with top-of-the-line digital instructional equipment, a state-of-the-art computer lab, three digital editing suites, a conference room, and a student lounge.
+A new building addition, connected to the old Mass Communication Building by a large breezeway, houses a commercial-quality television studio with a custom-made news set and LED lighting, a master control room that rivals major-market TV stations, digital audio and video production rooms, and a specialized computer lab for multimedia journalism classes.
 Strong Hall welcomed students in Fall 2017.